Illinois

 Even with the 2024 amendment limiting damages to one recovery per type of violation per person, the potential class-wide liability for an AI meeting tool with thousands of Illinois users remains substantial.
 A tool that collected voiceprints from 10,000 Illinois residents without consent could face $10 million to $50 million in statutory damages alone.

-Filed on December 18, 2025, in the Central District of Illinois (Case No. 3:25-cv-03399), this BIPA class action alleges that Fireflies.ai's meeting assistant collects voiceprints from virtual meeting participants without providing the required written notice, obtaining written consent, or maintaining a public data retention and destruction policy.
+Filed on December 18, 2025, in the Central District of Illinois (Case No. 3:25-cv-03399), this BIPA class action alleged that Fireflies.ai's meeting assistant collected voiceprints from virtual meeting participants without providing the required written notice, obtaining written consent, or maintaining a public data retention and destruction policy.
+The plaintiff voluntarily dismissed the case without prejudice on March 11, 2026, so it is no longer pending; a complaint is an allegation, not a court ruling, and this one was never decided on the merits.

-The complaint specifically alleges that the Fireflies tool records, analyzes, transcribes, and stores voices of meeting participants, including the voices of people who are not Fireflies users, without any of the safeguards BIPA requires.
-The plaintiff seeks to represent a class of all Illinois residents whose biometric speaker data was collected by Fireflies without consent.
+The complaint specifically alleged that the Fireflies tool records, analyzes, transcribes, and stores voices of meeting participants, including the voices of people who are not Fireflies users, without any of the safeguards BIPA requires.
+The complaint sought to represent a class of all Illinois residents whose biometric speaker data was collected by Fireflies without consent, but the case was dismissed before any class was certified or any allegation was tested in court.

 Walker v.
 Otter.ai (N.D.
 Cal., Aug.
 2025)